Why Labeling All Your Boxes Is a Smart Move

 - When storing items, keep a list attached to each box noting what’s inside.
 This makes it easier to find what you need when you need it.

 If you follow these tips, you may find that the packing process takes a little longer than it otherwise would.
-But, you’ll save time in the long run.
+But you’ll save time in the long run.

 If all this sounds a bit overwhelming, allow us to help.
 Here at Walsh Moving and Storage, we can handle the entire packing process for you.
-Whatever level of service you need, we are happy to provide.